ErinMorelli/em-media-handler/docs/configuration/commandline.rst

 Use a Different Configuration File
 ##################################

 The configuration file used by EM Media Handler is dependent on the user running the ``addmedia`` script.
 By default it looks for ``~/.config/mediahandler/config.yml``.
-If you have a config file located elsewhere, or wish to use another user's config file, you can specify it with the :ref:`config_option` option.
+If you have a configuration file located elsewhere, or wish to use another user's configuration file, you can specify it with the :ref:`config_option` option.

 **Example:** ::